Long-Term Hormone Replacement Therapy and Coronary Calcium Score

 Geriatric perspective for the cardiovascular clinician: This observational study adds to the supporting evidence of a positive effect of HRT on lessening atherosclerosis as measured by CAC.
 Yet it is far from actionable in clinical practice when added to the totality of the higher quality evidence on clinical outcomes.
 A similar association between HRT use and atherosclerosis (CAC) was noted among women 50 to 59 years old in WHI assigned to estrogen who had less calcified-plaque burden in the coronary arteries after trial completion than those assigned to placebo.
 The finding of better CAC scores when HRT is started at the time of menopause is also consistent with data suggesting less increased CV risk in younger women from HERS and WHI.
 The association between longer use of HRT and less CAC, a novel finding in this study, also remains confounded by a healthy user bias.
 Estrogen has complex biologic effects which may influence cardiovascular risk through multiple pathways.
 In this study, despite lower CAC burden with HRT, there was no corresponding evidence of a lower CV event rate in any HRT use group.
 Therefore, the prevailing caution against HRT use in post-menopausal women for CV prevention stands, even if support for a mechanistic hypothesis between estrogen and CAC is strengthened.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Computed Tomography, Nuclear Imaging, Exercise
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Computed Tomography, Nuclear Imaging, Exercise

 Keywords: Angioplasty, Atherosclerosis, Biological Products, Body Mass Index, Cardiovascular Diseases, Coronary Artery Bypass, Coronary Artery Disease, Cross-Sectional Studies, Estrogens, Exercise, Geriatrics, Hormone Replacement Therapy, Life Style, Menopause, Myocardial Infarction, Osteoporosis, Registries, Risk Factors, Risk Reduction Behavior, Tomography, X-Ray Computed